 - The “address” of the visitor: a set of numbers that might represent a human ISP, or a wireless phone provider . . . or a search engine in Mountain View, or a server in Ukraine.
 Unlike all other pieces of information the visitor sends, you can normally assume the IP address is real.

 - IP addresses can be falsified—but it’s not like forging the sender’s address on email (or paper mail), or putting a fake number into Caller ID.
 Faking the IP address on an Internet request is equivalent to ordering something by mail and giving a made-up shipping address.
 You’d only do it if you want someone to receive an embarrassing package, or if you’re trying to make the company go broke by sending out things the recipient didn’t order.
-(On the Internet, there are no gifts.)
-In order to receive the package, you have to give your real address.
+If you want to receive the package, you have to give your real address.

 - Short for “User Agent”.
 With human visitors, that means their browser—the exact version number, along with the operating system, or the exact model of their smartphone.